 The nutrition information provided are only estimates based on an online nutritional calculator.
 I am not a certified nutritionist.
 Please consult a professional nutritionist or doctor for accurate information and any dietary restrictions and concerns you may have.

 For extra pizzazz at your St. Patty’s Day party, why not also prepare these unusual fusion Irish tacos or these colourful rainbow vodka shots?
 I am sure your family and friends will enjoy these spring cookies with icing and Lucky Charms marshmallows.
-They are magically delicious!
+These Lucky Charm cookies are magically delicious!